John Edge

-Sir John Edge (28 July 1841 – 30 July 1926) was Chief Justice in the Allahabad High Court, India, during the British Raj era.
+Sir John Edge (28 July 1841 – 30 July 1926) was a Chief Justice of the Allahabad High Court, India, during the British Raj era.
 A member of the Middle Temple, of which he acted for some time as treasurer, he was also appointed a judicial member of the Council of India and a member of the Privy Council.

 Early life

 John Edge was the only child of Benjamin Booker Edge and his wife, Esther Anne.
 He was born on 28 July 1841 in Queen's County, Ireland (now County Laois).
 His family claimed a Saxon origin and had been in Ireland since the Stuart period.

 Edge was privately educated prior to attending Trinity College Dublin between 1858 and 1861.
 He was awarded both B.A. and LL.B. degrees from that institution and was called to the Irish bar in 1864 as a member of the King's Inns in Dublin.
 Two years later, he was admitted to the English bar by the Middle Temple and proceeded to practise in the north of that country.